altugbakan/accelerated-cpp-solutions/README.md

 Solutions for each chapter can be found on their respective folder.

-Note: These are my solutions and they might be incorrect, use them with caution.
+Note: These are my solutions and they might be incorrect, so use them with caution.